-the new elevator structure will be located at the Market Street sidewalk, while also serving Harvey Milk Plaza, the FC072: Presidio Modernization Project concourse and platform levels of the Station below.
-The Presidio Bus Maintenance Facility at 949 Presidio will be new elevator structure will integrate with the existing rebuilt to provide a larger facility that services and stores architectural and structural framework of the building. trolley coaches and battery electric busses.
-The facility This project also includes creating an accessible path will be decked and will possibly include transit-oriented from the southwest corner of Market and Castro Streets development.
-The project will include vehicle storage, to the plaza-level elevator entrance. maintenance, bus wash, and development, all while potentially preserving the historic nature of the existing Condition Assessment building along Geary Street.
+Install a new four-stop elevator on the south side of Market Street at the Castro Muni Station.
+The top level of the new elevator structure will be located at the Market Street sidewalk, while also serving Harvey Milk Plaza, the concourse and platform levels of the Station below.
+The new elevator structure will integrate with the existing architectural and structural framework of the building.
+This project also includes creating an accessible path from the southwest corner of Market and Castro Streets to the plaza-level elevator entrance.

-FC061: Facility Implementation
+FC061: Facility Condition Assessment Implementation